Merchant Cash Advance: Revenue Based Financing

 Rates for Merchant Cash Advances

-Remitting Back a Merchant Cash Advance
+Remitting a Merchant Cash Advance

 Generally, remittance is pulled from your business’s sales or from your business bank account on a daily, weekly, biweekly or monthly basis.
 Since the remittance timeline is directly impacted by the business’s sales volume, the time it takes to remit a merchant cash advance differs between businesses.